openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise addition of two tensors `lhs` and `rhs` and produces a `result` tensor.
-If an element-wise sum has an unsigned/signed overflow/underflow, the result is implementation defined and one of the
+For integer element types, if the element-wise sum has an unsigned/signed overflow/underflow, the result is implementation defined and one of the followings:
-followings:

   * mathematical result modulo $2^n$, where n is the bit width of the result.
   * saturation to $2^{n-1} - 1$ (or $-2^{n-1}$) for signed overflow (or signed